The Research

 Multi-Agent Systems outperform all other architectures

-MAS deployments succeed at 78.6% vs. 48.5% for other approaches (OR = 8.5, p = .029).
-Architecture choice is a statistically significant predictor — not just a design preference.
+MAS deployments succeed at 78.6% vs. 48.5% for other approaches.
+Architecture choice is a statistically significant predictor (p = .029).

 −98%

-When organizational trust in AI systems is low, deployment success odds drop by 98% (OR = 0.02, p < .001).
-This is not a technology problem — it's an organizational readiness problem the diagnostic specifically screens for.
+When organizational trust in AI is low, success odds drop by 98%.
+This is a people problem, not a technology problem.

 346%